Joe Thompson (footballer): Retirement

 On 5 February 2019, Thompson announced his retirement from professional football.
-Explaining his retirement on Rochdale's website, he said: "My decision to retire has been one of the hardest I’ve ever had to make.
+Explaining his retirement on Rochdale's website, he said: "My decision to retire has been one of the hardest I've ever had to make.
 After several discussions with my specialists and consultants it is with a heavy heart that I am retiring from the game I love.
 I have battled through some of life's hardest challenges and have managed to overcome them.
-However, I’ve pushed my body to the absolute limit."
+However, I've pushed my body to the absolute limit."
 In the club's first match against Coventry City's first match since his announcement, Thompson was given a guard of honour by both teams.
-On 5 April 2019, he was awarded the Sir Tom Finney Award.
+On 5 April, he was awarded the Sir Tom Finney Award.

 Rochdale announced on their website on 11 June 2019 that the club would be holding his testimonial match.
-Following his retirement from professional football, Thompson works as a motivational speaker.
+Following his retirement from professional football, Thompson worked as a motivational speaker.

-In April 2021, Joe was announced as the co-presenter of BBC Squad Goals with Sanny Rudravajhala and Lucy Oliva.
+In April 2021, Thompson was announced as the co-presenter of BBC Squad Goals with Sanny Rudravajhala and Lucy Oliva.
 The show is networked across Local BBC Radio on BBC Sounds and on the BBC Sport website.

-Personal life
+Personal life and death

-Thompson has also studied Level Two Coaching Certificate and "achieved his BTEC National Certificate with a potential merit/distinction profile".
+Thompson also studied Level Two Coaching Certificate and "achieved his BTEC National Certificate with a potential merit/distinction profile".
 In September 2018, his former school, St Vincent's Primary School, named their Multi Use Games Arena after him.
-A month later, he launched his autobiography – Darkness and Light: My Story and had a booking signing at the stadium.
-In the book, Thompson credited his agent Gary Lloyd, who passed away in 2017, for him to write a book and "considered him to be was more than an agent, more than a friend; he was a father figure who gave the player guidance."
+A month later, he launched his autobiography Darkness and Light: My Story and held a book signing at the Spotland Stadium.
+In the book, Thompson credited his agent Gary Lloyd, who died in 2017, for him to write a book and "considered him to be was more than an agent, more than a friend; he was a father figure who gave the player guidance."

-Thompson is married to his wife, Chantelle in 2016, and became a father in September 2014 when his partner gave birth to a daughter.
-While saying his statement about his cancer returning, he described his wife and daughter, saying: "I would like to thank my wife, Chantelle, who was my rock in my first encounter and will once again be by my side with the same encouragement, discipline and strength.
-Not to mention the love shown to me by both my wife and beautiful daughter Thailula-Lily who are both my motivations daily."
-A year later, Thompson said about them: "She means the world to me – and my wife.
-She's been my motivation through some really dark and hard times.
-She always makes me smile and hopefully she'll remember that.
-She sees Daddy as Superman."

-Health
+Thompson married his wife, Chantelle, in 2016, and became a father in September 2014 when his partner gave birth to a daughter.